cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 ``AWS``

-(Find the example files at *examples/aws*.
-It is also possible to use EKS to provision the cluster, for this refer to section "Using existing clusters".)
+(It is also possible to use EKS to provision the cluster, for this refer to section "Using existing clusters".)

 Variables for configs.yaml: